RedisLabs/redislabs-docs/content/rs/administering/designing-production/networking/private-public-endpoints.md

     If this setting is not enabled when the cluster is created, databases on the cluster support only a single endpoint.

 - Configure the public IP of the machine to be used for external traffic in the node configuration.

 - Configure private IP to be used for both internal and external traffic in the node configuration so it can be used for private database endpoints.

 When you finish, both sets of endpoints are available for databases in the cluster.

+Use the **Configuration** tab of a database on the cluster to verify availability of private and public endpoints.